 Types of Federal Loans

-The Federal Direct Stafford Loan program provides low-interest loan funds for students.
-There are two types of Federal Direct Stafford Loans, subsidized and unsubsidized.
+The Federal Direct Loan program, formerly called the Federal Stafford Loan, provides low-interest loan funds for students.
+There are two types of Federal Direct Loans: subsidized and unsubsidized.
 Both versions accrue interest while you are enrolled.
 For subsidized loans, the interest is paid by the federal government until you are no longer enrolled at least half time.
 With the unsubsidized version, the interest accrued is your responsibility.
 You have the option of either paying the interest while you are enrolled or deferring it.
 If you choose deferment, the interest is capitalized (added to the principal) when repayment begins.

-According to current regulations, the interest rate is scheduled to be 6.8 percent for subsidized and unsubsidized Stafford Loans (starting on July 1, 2013).
+For loans disbursed between July 1, 2016 and June 30, 2017, the interest rate is 4.45% for undergraduate subsidized and unsubsidized Direct Loans.
+This interest rate will be in effect for the life of the loan.
+Each June, the federal government will announce Direct Loan interest rates for the upcoming academic year beginning on July 1.
 The federal government limits the amount you can borrow each academic year.
-Freshmen can borrow $3,500, sophomores can borrow $4,500, and juniors and seniors can borrow $5,500.
+First-Years can borrow $3,500, sophomores can borrow $4,500, and juniors and seniors can borrow $5,500.
 Repayment begins six months after you graduate or drop below half-time enrollment.
-There is a default fee (currently 1.05%) deducted from the loan prior to disbursement.
-Therefore, the amount of the loan included on your award letter represents the gross amount and you will actually receive 98.95% of that total.
+There is an origination fee (currently 1.066%) deducted from the loan prior to disbursement.
+This means the amount of the loan included on your award letter represents the gross amount, and you will actually receive 98.934% of that total.

-If you have sufficient financial need, we have offered you a subsidized Stafford Loan.
-If you do not have financial need, or your need is met by other sources, we have offered you an unsubsidized Stafford Loan only.
-All students, regardless of need and grade level, are eligible for an additional $2,000 unsubsidized Stafford Loan which is likely included in your award.
-Please think carefully before accepting the unsubsidized Stafford Loan, since the cost of borrowing this loan is more expensive overall due to the lack of a subsidy.
+If you have sufficient financial need, we have offered you a subsidized Direct Loan.
+If you do not have financial need, or your need is met by other sources, we have offered you an unsubsidized Direct Loan only.
+All students, regardless of need and grade level, are eligible for an additional $2,000 unsubsidized Direct Loan which is likely included in your award.
+Please think carefully before accepting the unsubsidized Direct Loan, since the cost of borrowing this loan is more expensive overall due to the lack of a subsidy.

 Federal Perkins Loan